-We assessed the disclosures made relating to this matter to determine if they were in accordance with the requirements of the Group's accounting policies.
+We assessed the disclosures made relating to this matter to determine if they were in accordance with IFRS Accounting Standards.

 Other information

 Management is responsible for the other information.
 The other information comprises the information included in the Annual report but does not include the consolidated financial statements and our auditor's report thereon.
 We obtained the Board of Directors' Report, at the date of our auditors' report, and we expect to obtain the remaining sections of the Annual report after the date of the auditors' report.